-Before performing any

-action in the engine com-

-partment, the ignition must

-be switched off (please see

-the information on "Starting, stop-

-ping the engine" in Section 2).
+Before performing any action in the engine compartment, the ignition must be switched off by pressing the engine stop button (please see the information on "Starting, stopping the engine" in Section 2).

+Replacement interval

 Refer to the Maintenance Document for your vehicle.